tackline/Play-Serializer/README.md

  - Not being object capability based.
  - Type - Casting to Class in order to call isPrimitive - one or the other!
  - Mostly undefined equals/hashCode of Types together with the inability of deriving types.
+ - Why does ParameterizedType.getRawType not return Class<?>?
+(Possibly others.)

 Anything else.